 The election of 1968 looked bad for the Democratic Party.
 Johnson had decided not to run in the face of the growing unpopularity of the Vietnam War.
 Robert Kennedy had been assassinated, and the nation was on edge.
 Hubert Humphrey, good man that he was, wore the war, his president’s war, like an albatross around his neck.
 Nixon was offering a secret plan to end the war, and crack down on drugs and civil unrest.
 Of course, despite Nixon’s victory and his secret plan, the war continued on for six more years.
-We got Richard Holbrooke as Country Director soon after, a refugee from the Democratic Party wreckage.
+We got Richard Holbrooke as country director soon after, a refugee from the Democratic Party wreckage.
 His major interest was Vietnam and editing Foreign Policy Magazine.

 Our generation wasn’t fond of Nixon, and feared the worst.
 Living abroad, we had to vote by absentee ballot.
 I don’t remember mine, but Gay’s Washington State ballot featured some guy wearing a Hawaiian shirt and running on a platform consisting of a recipe for clam chowder!

 Karin Carter, a former PCV was staying with us, though I might be confusing things.
 I remember her playing the guitar, and singing folk songs, but it could have been a different night.
-We had some lycée students over.
-They had been friends of PCV Carolis Deal,who worked the co-op before I arrived.
+We had some lycée students over who had been friends of PCV Carolis Deal, who worked the co-op before I arrived.
 I only remember Aboudi, I think, because of his red hair and friendly personality, asking if one song was in Hebrew.
-It was, and I’m sure the students wondered if we were Jews, but to make a long story short, Karin, a fourth generation Californian, admired Steinbeck so much that she modeled her college career on his and studied the Bible.
-There is a tape of her singing and if it is playable and, if I can ever find a reel to reel player, I will digitize it and add it to this recollection.
+It was, and I’m sure the students wondered if we were Jews, but to make a long story short, Karin, a fourth-generation Californian, admired Steinbeck so much that she modeled her college career on his and studied the Bible.
+There is a tape of her singing and if it is playable and, if I can ever find a reel-to-reel player, I will digitize it and add it to this recollection.
 Shortwave reception was poor in the kitchen.
 Maybe it was the weather.
 Maybe it was the thick city wall.
 In any case, there wasn’t any doubt about the results.
 The election was a disappointment, but life went on.
 The biggest change was that Peace Corps began supplying us with Time Magazine rather than the NYT News of the Week in Review, which we had been receiving.
 And eventually there was a lottery for the draft.
 I won a very high number.
 But for many others, the war continued on.